adamdburton/laravel-elements/readme.md

 }
 ```

-This behaviour is dependent on [eloquent events](https://laravel.com/docs/5.8/eloquent#events) being triggered on models in your applications as well as on internal models to function property.
+This behaviour is dependent on [eloquent events](https://laravel.com/docs/5.8/eloquent#events) being triggered on both your own and the internal element models to function property.

 A call to  `YourModel::delete()` for example will not trigger any related elements to delete.
 See [deleting models](https://laravel.com/docs/5.7/eloquent#deleting-models) in the Laravel documentation for more info.